 Common sense tells new entrepreneurs not to approach banks.
 In an economy where interest rates are high, it’s self-inflicted misery to even consider applying for a bank loan.
 There is however a facility between FMB and USAID to guarantee loans to individuals and enterprises in agriculture, microfinance, education and health.
 But going by the name, this could simply be to ease the requirement of collateral.
 So don’t take my word for it, I am no expert in this area!

-So bootstrapping is commonly the default method of finance for startups and traders.
+So bootstrapping is commonly the default method of startup finance in Malawi for traders and other business people.
 With this type of financing, indigenous Malawian entrepreneurs will always play at the bottom end of the spectrum.
-They will remain small with struggling cash flows and only watch as international investors come in and enjoy government incentives.
+They will remain small with struggling cash flows.
+They will only watch as international investors come in and enjoy government incentives.

 Very few local organisations have shown willingness to come up with initiatives that will support startups with skills let alone financing.
 To the best of my knowledge, I can count Total Malawi Startupper Challenge, Unicef and TNM as organisations that have helped in this area through challenges or providing startup support and training.
 I understand UNDP is rolling out a programme for SMEs in the near future.
 Some agribusinesses provide farmers with raw materials and training to produce raw materials for their organisations but they are virtually locked into a contract to supply their products back to this organisation only.
 Good but it could be better.

 Now there may be others out there that I have never heard of before providing support, financial or otherwise.
 Great job to all you unknowns I have wrongly lumped into the bad apples basket!
 But where are the banks and players in the financial services arena?
 The big agribusiness and manufacturing companies?
 Heck, where are those large family-run enterprises?

 How to fix the Malawi startup finance problem